Speech & Swallowing Support for Head and Neck Cancer Survivors

 - Food sticking in the mouth.

-- Aspiration (food going into the airway).
+- Aspiration (food going into the airway/down the wrong pipe).

 What are the treatments for swallowing problems?

 - Swallowing (eating/drinking) and exercises are the best way to prevent swallowing problems.
-Use it or lose it!

 What are the possible speech changes after treatment for head and neck cancer?

-- Voice sounds strained, harsh, or breathy.
+- Your voice may sound strained, harsh, or breathy.

 - Changes in pitch and intensity.